Project

 appion setup.py default propogates files in /usr/bin

-Added by Anchi Cheng about 12 years ago.
-Updated about 10 years ago.
+Added by Anchi Cheng over 12 years ago.
+Updated over 10 years ago.

 Status: